NCBI-Hackathons/phenotypeXpression/README.md

 Should produce the following files:

-* Dendgrogram of GDS with bottstraps and cluster boxes
+* Dendgrogram of GDS with node P-values and cluster boxes
 * A word cloud for each cluster box
 * Heatmap of differentially expressed genes per GDS (columns)
 * A pairwise distance graph of GDS by differing gene set

 ### Dependencies

+python deps
 ```
 biopython
 spacy